 Provided by the Kellion Foundation and the ADS for an Australian who has made an outstanding contribution in diabetes research, clinical or service areas in Australia.
 The recipient of the Award delivers the Kellion Plenary Lecture at the ADS Annual Scientific Meeting.

 This is a one year ‘bridging’ fellowship sponsored by the Australian Diabetes Society and is awarded to an ADS member who is not more than 6 years beyond their post-doctoral studies.
-This award is in honor of the late FIR ‘Skip’ Martin a founding member of the Australian Diabetes Society and the recipient must present their work at the ADS Annual Scientific Meeting.
+This award is in honor of the late FIR ‘Skip’ Martin a founding member of the Australian Diabetes Society and the recipient must present their work at the ADS/ADEA Australasian Diabetes Congress.